dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 If no legal candidate entry point is identified, `dafny` will still produce executable output files, but they will need to be linked with some other code in the target language that provides a `main` entry point.

+If the `Main` method takes an argument (of type `seq<string>`), the value of that input argument is the sequence of command-line arguments, with the first entry of the sequence (at index 0) being a system-determined name for the executable being run.

 ### 25.8.2. `extern` declarations {#sec-extern-decls}